Synthesized-Infinity/Whatsapp-Botto-Xre/README.md

 ## 💪 Contribution

 + Feel free to open issues regarding any problems or if you have any feature requests
-+ Please do follow the code strurcture while editing the files for PRs
++ Make sure to follow the ESLint Rules while editing the code and run `npm run prettier-format` before opening PRs